shitcoinworld/token/README.md

 ## Deployment

+First, run `git submodule update` and `npm install` to fetch the dependencies.

-Run `npm run flatten` to compile the `original_💩.sol` file into `deployable_💩.sol`, which can be deployed to the blockchain using remix.
+Then, run `npm run flatten` to compile the `original_💩.sol` file into `deployable_💩.sol`, which can be deployed to the blockchain using remix.